-Have you ever received a scratch-off card in the mail from Publishers Clearing House and been excited to find out that you were a winner?
-But the excitement probably turned quickly into frustration and confusion when you realized there was no obvious way to claim your prize.
+Have you ever received a scratch-off card in the mail from Publishers Clearing House and been excited to find out that you won?
+But the excitement probably turned quickly into frustration when you realized there was no obvious way to claim your prize.

-Usually, when you play a scratch-off game, you expect the card to reveal whether you've won a prize or not, but PCH's scratch-off cards don't do that.
+PCH often includes scratch-off cards with their mailings, along with invitations to play their big giveaways and to buy the products they are selling.
+These scratch-off cards are quite confusing because when you play a scratch-off game, you expect the card to reveal whether you've won a prize or not.
+PCH's scratch-off cards don't do that.

 Every scratch-off card that PCH sends is a "winner" in the sense that every card has a successful match printed on it.
 Unfortunately, that doesn't mean you've won a prize.
-Instead, the scratch-off card indicates which prize you will be in the running to win if you enter through that specific creative presentation.
-The fine print usually says that you've received the "opportunity" to win that prize.
+If you look carefully, the scratch-off card only indicates which prize you'll be in the running to win if you enter through that specific creative presentation.
+The fine print usually says you've received the "opportunity" to win that prize.

-In other words, you haven't won anything yet, and your scratch ticket doesn't indicate that you have better odds of winning than everyone else who returns an entry.
+In other words, you haven't won anything yet, and your ticket doesn't give you better odds of winning than everyone else who returns an entry.

 "PCH shall not use a scratch-off device that reveals information representing that the Recipient was lucky to receive the scratch-off device, or that the information communicated by the device is determined by luck, when in fact all or substantially all recipients received scratch-off devices bearing the same or substantially the same information.”

 So do PCH's scratch-off cards violate the terms of that settlement?
 A report made by the United States Senate Special Committee on Aging called: Pushing the Envelope: Publishers Clearing House in the New Era of Direct Marketing implies that they might: